squarepupil/website-pages/src/pages/detailed.md

 temper the behavior of the other, thereby providing a complementary means to ease into adulthood.

+END

 ## Acceptance

+ABS

-++Students accept one another as part of the community.
-There is no pecking order except for our actual chickens.++
+Students accept one another as part of the community.
+There is no pecking order except for our actual chickens.

+BODY

 A key component of this model is the acceptance of the individual.
 There is no notion that a student needs to be doing such-and-such a thing in order to be a